Holistic Veterinary Training Programs and Requirements

 Certificate in Veterinary Homeopathy

-The holistic veterinary certificate program requires candidates to take 128 hours of training or 100 credit hours of holistic veterinary coursework, submit four homeopathic case studies for approval and pass a final examination.
+The holistic veterinary certificate program is an additional designation to a DVM.
+It requires candidates to take 125 hours of training or 100 credit hours of holistic veterinary coursework, submit four homeopathic case studies for approval and pass a final examination.
 Coursework and training focus on general homeopathic principles and specialized holistic modalities, such as acupuncture, Bach flower remedies and applied kinesiology.

 After completing the required training and coursework, students then demonstrate clinical proficiency by submitting two acute and two chronic disease case studies for review and approval.
 Upon case study acceptance, a final examination is given.
 Successful exam passage completes the certificate program, and a licensed veterinarian becomes a CVH.